benmvp/react-workshop/src/react/00-begin/README.md

-# Step 0 - Begin Workshop
+# Step 0 - Begin React Workshop

 The goal of this step is just to get everything set up with a running (but blank) app.
 We will be working in a step-by-step fashion to build an email application.
 Visit the [final step](../end/) to install and run the finished app locally.